gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 `chown -R barista:coffeehouse /jail/coffeehouse`

 We can see our system is unified with our barista account owning the four directories with each under its own group.  \[[14]\]\[[15]\]

+## Prove Dataset and File Directory Association
+To prove that a given ZFS dataset is associated with a directory, we'll conduct a simple test.
+We'll write a text file to one of the directories owned by barista; we'll make a snapshot; we'll delete the file; then we'll restore the directory to its previous state using the snapshot.
+We should be able to see the ZFS snapshot system working for us.

  \[[]\]
 ## Annotated Bibliography